Edward Stringer

-Air Marshal Edward Jackson Stringer, CB, CBE is a senior Royal Air Force officer.
-Since April 2018 he has served as Director-General of the Defence Academy.
+Air Marshal Edward Jackson Stringer, CB, CBE is a retired Royal Air Force officer.
+From April 2018 to 2021 he served as Director-General of the Defence Academy.
 He also served as Director-General of Joint Force Development, Strategic Command from April 2018 to March 2021.
 He served as Assistant Chief of the Air Staff from April 2013 to January 2015, and as Assistant Chief of the Defence Staff (Operations) from March 2015 to 2018.

 Early life

 Stringer studied engineering at the University of Liverpool, and graduated with a Bachelor of Engineering degree in 1985.
 Later he studied international relations at King's College London and completed a Master of Arts degree in 2010.

 Military career

 Stringer was commissioned into the General Duties Branch of the Royal Air Force on 5 September 1982 as an acting pilot officer.
 He was regraded to pilot officer on 15 July 1985 with seniority from 15 April 1984.
 Following flying training, he was posted to the Jaguar Force.
 He then became a Qualified Weapons Instructor.
 He was promoted to flying officer on 15 January 1986 with seniority from 15 October 1984, and to flight lieutenant on 15 April 1987.
 He saw active service in the Gulf War of 1990 to 1991.

 On 1 January 1995, he was promoted to squadron leader as part of the half yearly promotions.
 Between April and September 1999, he was posted to the Gulf as part of Operation Southern Watch to maintain the Iraqi no-fly zones, for which he was appointed a Member of the Order of the British Empire "in recognition of [his] gallant and distinguished services".

 Stringer became officer commanding No. 54 Squadron, in which capacity he was deployed as Jaguar Force Commander for the invasion of Iraq in 2003.
 He was advanced to Officer of the Order of the British Empire in the 2003 Birthday Honours.